Quebec - Data Protection Overview

 There is no general obligation for private-sector organisations to maintain data processing records.

 However, an organisation must establish and implement privacy governance policies and practices.
 Such policies and practices must provide a framework for the keeping and destruction of the information, define the roles and responsibilities of the staff members throughout the life cycle of the information, and provide a process for dealing with complaints regarding the protection of the information.
-These policies must be published on the enterprise's website or, if the enterprise does not have a website, made available by any other appropriate means.
+Detailed information on these policies must be published on the enterprise's website in clear and simple language or, if the enterprise does not have a website, made available by any other appropriate means.

 Moreover, certain record keeping is specifically required in respect of confidentiality incidents as noted below.